JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 # Distractions abound!

 - Life is full of distractions that hinder our learning effectiveness.
 - Some distractions can be removed entirely, while others cannot.
+It is up to us to evaluate them.
 - Recognize when distractions interfere with work and take note of them.
-- Minimize distractions to improve productivity flow.
 - Over time, become better at negating distractions.

 <!-- Life is full of constant distractions provided in many ways.
 Cellphones, friends, the internet, noisy envorments.
 They manifest in may ways and hinder our ability to learn effectivly within our given time frames.
 In some situations you may be able to remove the distractions enirely, for example setting your phone at home entirely.
 While in other situations you might not be able to remove the distractions you can learn to recognise when the interfere with your work.
 Either after you enter or leave your study session take note of what took your off your goal.
 Over time you will get better at negating these distractions from disturbing your flow of productivity. -->